HenryLeon95/apiRust/README.md

 We will continue to work with the PUBLICATION table we created earlier.<br><br>
 Most of the code here is pretty simple.
 Biggest challenge was to return all possible outcomes from a database call.
 Rust does not have exception like Java or C++.
 We must reply on Result and Error to convey errors.<br>
 Go to Part IV where we will expose the data access layer using a web service.
+<br><br>

+## Part 4.
+In Part III we built a module for database access.
+In this post we will bring the whole series to its conclusion.
+We will build a web service layer to expose the data access layer to the outside world.
+We will use the actix web framework.<br>